SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 is used, parts of it need replacing or servicing by a specialist (who may charge a high fee or ask a favor), most likely after the adventure.

-25

-Chapter 2

-One more suggestion for Price (R1) would be that the character has to pay one Fate Point or three Character Points at the end of an adventure where the Advantage or skills were relied upon, to “pay for” the usage.
+One more suggestion for Price (R1) would be that the character has to pay one Fate Point or three Character Points at the end of an adventure where the Advantage or skills were relied upon, to "pay for" the usage.
 This reﬂects the fact that the use of the Advantage or skills take something out of the character when they are accessed.

 Restrictions/Notes: The Price should be fairly easy to meet, but it should take some work.
 At this rank, it should be something that the character can roleplay along with an adventure or resolve between short